 Day of the Dead

 If Instagram invented a festival, it would look like Holi, the joyful Hindu celebration of spring that compels locals in northern India to shower one another with brightly coloured powder.
 Small towns like Mathura, in Uttar Pradesh, and colourful Pushkar – 150 kilometres from New Delhi and Jaipur, respectively – are its heartbeat and where you’re likely to experience authentic revelry.
-In 2017, Rambagh Palace hotel in Jaipur celebrates the destruction of the demoness Holika on the evening before the full moon, March 12, with lavish feasting, singing and cultural performances.
 If you’re sticking to a larger metropolis such as New Delhi, keep away from backpacker areas, where things can get a bit out of hand.
 But wherever you end up, don’t forget to wear your best couture.
 Kidding.
 Wear clothes you’re happy never to see again and cover yourself in moisturiser to help remove the dyes.
 Be aware that many Holi dyes are thought to be toxic so if you want to throw some powder yourself, look for natural brands such as Organica or the hand-blended Swarang from Red Earth India, which can even be delivered to your hotel.

 Sundance Film Festival